wevoice/wesub/docs/syncing-and-importing.rst

 * Teams can link to YouTube from their Settings -> Integrations page
 * A team can link multiple YouTube accounts
-* A YouTube account can only be linked to multiple teams
+* A YouTube account can only be linked to 1 team, but there is a way to share the account with other teams.
-* We don't import videos for the YouTube user.
-* Subtitles are only synced for a video if that video is part of one of the linked teams.
+* Subtitles are normally only synced for the team's videos
+* The linked team can add other teams to the syncing list, any of those team's videos will also be synced.
+* We don't auto-import videos for the YouTube channel.
 * A YouTube account can't be linked to both a team and a user

 Kaltura
 =======